INWTlab/rsync/README.md

 rsync::listEntries(con)
 ```

-Sending a file with `sendFile`.
+Sending a file is done with `sendFile`.
+Input arguments are the *rsyncL* object as well as `fileName`.

 ```
-rsync::sendFile(con, file = "exampleFile.R")
+rsync::sendFile(con, fileName = "exampleFile.Rdata")
 ```

-Sending a folder with `sendFolder()` syncs a complete folder between two local
+`sendFolder()` syncs the complete content of a folder between two local directories. `folder`specifies the name of the corresponding folder.
-directories. `pattern` defines which files from the folder shall be synced.

 ```
-rsync::sendFolder(con, dirName, pattern = "*.Rdata")
+rsync::sendFolder(con, folder = 'exampleFolder')
 ```

 `sendObject()` syncs an object with a destination folder.
 It will create an
-'Rdata' file on-the-fly.
+'Rdata' file on-the-fly. `obj` specifies the object from the working environment.

 ```
 z <- 3